 2. PURPOSE

-2.1 The purpose of the National Numbering Plan is to ensure transparent, non-discriminatory, and efficient number allocation, assignment and use of telecommunications numbers by service providers and end-users for the provision and consumption of telecommunications services, respectively.
+2.1 The purpose of the National Numbering Plan is to ensure transparent, non-discriminatory and efficient use of numbers.
+This practice assures service providers and end-users of excellent provision and consumption of telecommunications services.

 3. BACKGROUND